Print

 3. Special Tools (affiliate links): Electric Stand Mixer or Glass Mixing Bowl and Wooden Spoon or Silicone Spatula | Dough Scraper | Pizza Cutter | Baking Sheets | Silicone Baking Mats or Parchment Paper | Pastry Brush

-4. Dough: You can make these garlic knots with 2 pounds of store-bought or homemade pizza dough.
-This recipe yields just about 2 pounds of dough, which is enough for 16 knots or 1 pizza + 8 knots.
-If you only want to make 8 knots, punch the dough down as directed in step 4.
+4. Halving the Recipe: This recipe yields about 2 pounds of dough, which is enough for 16 knots or 1 pizza + 8 knots.
+If you want to make just 8 knots, punch the dough down as directed in step 6.
 Cut in half.
 Use the other half of the dough however you’d like or freeze for later.
 Shape into an 8-inch log and cut into 8 1-inch strips.
 Continue with the recipe as directed.